xcp-ng/xcp-ng-org/docs/storage/storage.md

 This is at this moment the only way to connect to Ceph with no modifications of dom0, it's possible to create multiple Ceph iSCSI gateways following this: [https://docs.ceph.com/docs/master/rbd/iscsi-target-cli/](https://docs.ceph.com/docs/master/rbd/iscsi-target-cli/)

-Ceph iSCSI gateway node(s) sits outside dom0, probably another Virtual or Physical machine.
+Ceph iSCSI gateway node(s) sits outside dom0, probably another virtual or physical machine.
 The packages referred in the URL are to be installed on iSCSI gateway node(s).
-For XCP-ng dom0, no modifications are needed as it would use LVMoISCSISR (lvmoiscsi) driver to access the iSCSI LUN presented by these gateways.
+For XCP-ng dom0, no modifications are needed as it would use [LVMoISCSISR](https://github.com/mcclurmc/xcp-storage-managers/blob/master/drivers/LVMoISCSISR.py) (LVM over ISCSI software initiator <abbr title="Storage Repository">SR</abbr>) driver to access the iSCSI <abbr title="Logical Unit Number">LUN</abbr> presented by these gateways.

 For some reason the chap authentication between gwcli and XCP-ng doesn't seem to be working, so it's recommended to disable it (in case you use no authentication a dedicated network for storage should be used to ensure some security).